Svën Höek (The Ren & Stimpy Show episode): Production

 Kricfalusi, who regarded the episode as his masterpiece, spent a disproportionate amount of the summer of 1992 working on the episode with the intention of having extended to half an hour, much to the vexation of the Nickelodeon network who had expected the episode to be finished for a premiere in the early fall of 1992.
 Fitting the German theme of the episode, the episode was intended to premiere at about the same time as the annual Oktoberfest beer festival which occurs in Munich every September.
 At the time that Spümcø was fired from the show on September 21, 1992, the episode was in post-production.
 The episode was finished at Games Animation, during which the title card, featuring live action footage of Camp playing the accordion in a stereotypical European outfit, was produced.

 The episode was heavily censored by Nickelodeon, which banned the "sword swallowing" scene where it is strongly implied that Stimpy and Svën are lovers who are engaged in fellatio, which they refer to by the euphemism "sword shallowing".
 Much of Ren's soliloquy was censored, especially the line where he declares his intention to gouge out the eyes of Stimpy and Svën.
-Kricfalusi has expressed much displeasure over the censorship along with the post-production work done by Games Animation, with Games producing a new audio track with many improvements to his demands; this new version appears in all modern re-releases, but Kricfalusi's intention to restore as many cut content in the home media release led to him ironically using the audio track he despised as first.
+Kricfalusi has expressed much displeasure over the censorship along with the post-production work done by Games Animation, with Games producing a new audio track with many improvements to his demands; this new version appeared in all modern re-releases, but Kricfalusi's intention to restore as many cut content in the home media release led to him ironically using the audio track he despised as first.